HVAC Training Schools in Oregon – Degrees & Certification

 • Expected Time to Completion: Four years for the apprenticeship

-Accredited HVAC Schools in Oregon
+Accredited HVAC Programs in Oregon

 Two main entities accredit HVAC schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
-As of April 2021, there were no programs in Oregon accredited by either entity, but there are many alternative training options available.
+As of February 2024, there were no programs in Oregon accredited by either entity, but there are many alternative training options available.

 Portland Community College